comic/evalutils/docs/usage.rst

         ├── test                # A folder that contains an example submission for testing │   └── submission.csv  # In this example the participants will submit a csv file └── test.sh             # A script that runs your evaluation container on the test submission

+For Segmentation tasks, some example mhd/zraw files will be in the ground-truth and test directories instead.

 The most important file is ``evaluation.py``.
 This is the file where you will extend the ``Evaluation`` class and implement the evaluation for your challenge.